 |$1.06 (tax-exempt diesel)

 |Varies (see card description)

 Unlike most fuel cards, Coast can be used at any gas station that accepts Visa.
 Coast does not require a personal guarantee, which means business owners carry no personal liability.

 - Universal 2¢ rebate on gas (regardless of gas station brand) and 1% cash back on non-fuel purchases

 - Customer support is easy to get hold of and is based in the US

 - Coast easily integrates into telematics and fleet management software to give businesses even more control over fuel spending

 - Choose what types of purchases employees can make and set limits and restrictions on where, when, how often, and how much cards can be used for

-- Coast offers credit lines to businesses on monthly and weekly payback terms
+- Offers credit lines to businesses on monthly and weekly payback terms

 - Alerts and flexibility through one-time authorizations